Have you ever heard about dutch oven cooking? Or wanted to learn?

 Useful tools and equipment

-16″ Luxury Oak Barbecue / Grill Tongs – Mr Grill to put the charcoal in to the chimney and to place the hot briquettes where needed
+6- Barbecue / Grill Tongs – Mr Grill to put the charcoal in to the chimney, also to place the hot briquettes where needed

-Lodge A5-7 Camp Dutch Oven Cooking Table is really nice and just down-right handy so you don’t have to cook on the ground and it gives your coals shelter from any wind; which means you have much more control as you cook outdoors for fantastic food.
-Of course you can also use a fire pit OR heavy flat piece of metal; anything that is heat proof way, to elevate it off the ground such as the cement tree round forms we used here in our pictures.
+8- Camp Dutch Oven Cooking Table is really nice and just down-right handy so you don’t have to cook on the ground and it gives your coals shelter from any wind; which means you have much more control as you cook outdoors for fantastic food.
+Of course you can also use a fire pit OR heavy flat piece of metal like we show in our pictures.
+You can use anything that is heat proof way and make sure to elevate it off the ground such as the cement tree round forms we used here in our pictures.